MaxDreisbach/RenderGPS/Readme.md

 ```
 blender -b --python "P3_drop_large_rotation.py"
 ```
-- The helper file `ConvertSTL2OBJ.py` can be used to convert `.stl` files to `.obj` files in Blender
+- The helper file `ConvertSTL2OBJ.py` can be used to convert `.stl` files to `.obj` files in Blender or vice-versa with little adaptation.